-I made these mermaid cards using my free set of Mermaid SVG files.
+I made these mermaid cards using my set of free Little Mermaid SVG files.

 My daughter is definitely going through a mermaid phase these past few months.
 I have no idea where she is getting it from.
 I think we have gotten her three mermaid costumes already not to mention the countless swimsuits she has that she considers mermaid tops.

 It must be the other kids at school because she has no other exposure to mermaids at home.
 You would think mermaids are a harmless obsession to have except they’re not.
 Mermaids have tails instead of feet and when she dresses up like a mermaid, she trips and falls everywhere which is terrible because we have a lot of stairs in our house.

 I totally understand the princess phase with Frozen and all the other Disney princess movies coming out but it’s been a couple of decades since they’ve promoted Little Mermaid.

 So in efforts to try and create a more “safe” mermaid themed activity, I made a set of mermaid themed designs to use for various projects for her.
 You can mix and match to make many different themes for cards and other scrapbook projects with these mermaid themed SVG templates.

 *this article contains affiliate links for your convenience, see full disclosures here

 Cardstock – I like to use minimum medium weight cardstock for cardmaking.
 Ideally, the cardstock has a colored core since this is a more intricate design you don’t want it to look frayed.
 Here are some of my favorite brands: